Taiwan sees 'political warfare' in dispute with China over vaccines - News Break

 “There are certain procedures in Taiwan to import vaccines, and if their intention is real, they know what to do.”

-The government had for months chosen not to publicise what it sees as Chinese intervention in the BioNTech case but had reached a point where it felt it had to, he added.
+The government had for months chosen not to publicise the Chinese intervention in the BioNTech case but had reached a point where it felt it had to, he added.

 “Vaccines are not politics.
 But mainland China knows the best in the world how to politicise vaccines.”